They say that it takes an average of 6 months before you earn any money from your blog.

 This is applicable in multiple niches.
 Even if you feel it doesn’t fit your blog, you can still earn money from it without promoting it on your blog.

 As you can see, I was rewarded with $100 from a Refer-a-Friend Offer, which I linked up to on my blog.

-Before I took this highly regarded course, I had two references to my affiliate link.
+Before I learned about affiliate marketing, I had two references to my affiliate link.

 "Chase Freedom Unlimited for cash back in select categories.
 Get $150 when you spend $500 in your first three months with this link*."

 2) Part of a blog post round-up of financial tips:

 "If you’re starting off or want a credit card that is offering a nice introductory bonus, I recommend this no-annual fee and rewards Chase credit card* that will reward you with $150 when you spend at least $500 in the first three months."

 After I took this insightful course on affiliate marketing*, I wrote this blog post that went into detail of the product, sort of like a how-to guide.